Table of Contents

 Can a C. diff. infection be prevented or avoided?

 C. diff. bacteria are contagious.
 They can spread person to person.
 They also live a long time on surfaces, such as toilet seats, telephones, and doorknobs.
 Good hygiene can help you avoid the bacteria.

 - Wash your hands often and well, using soap and water.

 - Use disposable gloves when caring for someone who may have C. diff.

 - Should I stop taking my antibiotic?
+At what point?

 - If I have diarrhea, when should I call my doctor?

 - How did I get a C. diff. infection?